deeplearning4j/deeplearning4j/gettingstarted.md

 * DeepLearning4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or above.

-###ND4J
+### ND4J

-If you aren't familiar with Nd4j, please see [here](http://nd4j.org/getstarted.html)
+If you aren't familiar with ND4J, please start [here](http://nd4j.org/getstarted.html).

-You can use deeplearning4j either via maven (see the readme for the dependencies) or via our [downloads](http://deeplearning4j.org/downloads.html)
+You can use Deeplearning4j either via Maven (see the [Readme](https://github.com/SkymindIO/deeplearning4j/blob/master/README.md) for the dependencies) or with our [downloads](http://deeplearning4j.org/downloads.html).

-You can then manually import the jar files in to [eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse) or [intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project), [netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).
+You can then manually import the jar files into [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse) or [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project), [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).

 ### <a name="linux">Linux</a>